shesek/spark-wallet/README.md

 The Cordova android app can be built by running `npm run cordova:dist`.
 The `.apk` file will be created in `cordova/platforms/android/app/build/outputs/apk/debug/`.

+Electron builds can be prepared with `npm run electron:dist`.
+They will be available under `electron/dist`.

 To get more verbose output in the browser developer console, set `localStorage.debug = 'spark:*'`.